“Holy shit,” I said to no one at all. “That really HURTS.”

 Rolling slowly out of bed, I tried to remember what I’d been dreaming about.
 Something about cats made of smoke and a clothesline that was part of a computer game.
 And a shrink who offered to scratch my back, but couldn’t find the right spot.

 I looked at the caller ID.
 It showed a local number.
-This in no way meant it was an actual local call.
-Scamming technology often shows local numbers on my Caller ID.
-Yesterday, it showed that Garry was calling me, except he was sitting next to me on the love-seat.
+It was not a local call.
+Scamming technology shows local numbers on my Caller ID including my own number.
+I’m pretty sure I’m not calling myself.

 I answered the phone in what has become my typical surly morning greeting: “Who are you and what do you want?”
 There was no response.
 A bit of crackle on the line, but no voice.
 Not even a recording.
 I hung up.
 More accurately, pressed the OFF key.

-I don’t expect a ringing telephone to herald a call from a friend.
+It has been a long time since I expected a ringing telephone to herald a call from a friend.
 I don’t even expect it to be a return call from someone with whom I do business.
-I expect all calls to be a scams, survey, sales pitches, or an attempt to collect money from someone who doesn’t live here and probably never lived here.
+I expect all calls to be scams, surveys, or sales pitches.

-Almost all of the calls I get are recorded messages.
+All the calls I get are recorded messages.
 I can’t even insult the caller or his company.
-That used to be the only positive side to these endless, meaningless calls from semi-anonymous people.
+That used to be the only positive side to these endless calls from anonymous people.
 Even that small pleasure is gone.

 I have utterly abandoned good telephone manners.
 Telephones are not a way to communicate unless I’m making the call.
-Otherwise, it’s annoying and intrusive — another attempt to steal our personal data so someone can hack our accounts, steal our identity, or scam us in some other yet to be defined way.
+Otherwise, it’s annoying and intrusive — another attempt to steal personal data so someone can hack our accounts, steal our identity, or scam us in some other way.

 Except, I never do that.
-I rarely fill in forms of any kind — and never ones which require a phone number.
-I also tell everyone I don’t have a mobile phone.
+I do not fill in forms online and anything which requires I include a phone number.
+I tell everyone I don’t have a mobile phone.

 As part of the day’s epiphanies, I realized how technology steals pieces of our lives.
 There’s nothing wrong with the technology.
 It is neither good nor bad; it is what it is.
 It’s what people do with it that’s can be life-stealing.
 Those People have ruined telephones for me, probably forever.